 Sales for the quarter ended March 31, 2002 were \$113.2 million, an increase of 6.9% compared to sales of \$105.9 million in the same quarter a year ago.
 Excluding the effects of the second Imagyn acquisition, sales would have grown by approximately 1.0%.
-Fluctuations in foreign currency exchange rates in the first quarter of 2002 as compared to the same period a year ago did not have a significant effect on sales.
+Fluctuations in foreign currency exchange

-- o Sales in our orthopedic businesses decreased 1.6% to \$69.7 million from \$70.8 million in the comparable quarter last year. - o Arthroscopy sales, which represented approximately 59.3% of total first quarter of 2002 orthopedic revenues, grew 2.7% to \$41.3 million from \$40.2 million in the same period a year ago on strength in sales of disposable products and video equipment.

-- Powered surgical instrument sales, which represented approximately 40.7% of orthopedic revenues, decreased 7.2% to \$28.4 million in the first quarter of 2002 from \$30.6 million in the same quarter last year, which was a record quarter for powered surgical instrument sales.
+- Sales in our orthopedic businesses decreased 1.6% to \$69.7 million from \$70.8 million in the comparable quarter last year. - Arthroscopy sales, which represented approximately 59.3% of total first quarter of 2002 orthopedic revenues, grew 2.7% to \$41.3 million from \$40.2 million in the same period a year ago on strength in sales of disposable products and video equipment. - Powered surgical instrument sales, which represented approximately 40.7% of orthopedic revenues, decreased 7.2% to \$28.4 million in the first quarter of 2002 from \$30.6 million in the same quarter last year, which was a record quarter for powered surgical instrument sales.
 In the last three quarters of 2001, powered surgical instrument sales averaged \$27.9 million per quarter.
 We introduced our PowerPro(R) battery powered instrument product line in February 2002, replacing older versions of battery powered instruments.
-First shipments of this new product line occurred in March 2002. - o Patient care sales for the three months ended March 31, 2002 were \$17.3 million, a 1.7% decline from \$17.6 million in the same period a year ago, driven primarily by declines in sales of our surgical suction product lines as a result of significant competition and pricing pressures.
-Sales of ECG and other patient care products were largely stable in the first quarter of 2002 as compared with the same period a year ago. - O Electrosurgery sales for the three months ended March 31, 2002 were \$16.8 million, an increase of 12.0% from \$15.0 million in the first quarter of last year, driven by strong increases in disposable electrosurgical pencil and ground pad sales. - o Sales of endoscopy products increased to \$9.4 million in the three months ended March 31, 2002 from \$2.5 million in the same period a year ago, primarily as a result of the second Imagyn acquisition.
+First shipments of this new product line occurred in March 2002. - Patient care sales for the three months ended March 31, 2002 were \$17.3 million, a 1.7% decline from \$17.6 million in the same period a year ago, driven primarily by declines in sales of our surgical suction product lines as a result of significant competition and pricing pressures.
+Sales of ECG and other patient care products were largely stable in the first quarter of 2002 as compared with the same period a year ago. - Electrosurgery sales for the three months ended March 31, 2002 were \$16.8 million, an increase of 12.0% from \$15.0 million in the first quarter of last year, driven by strong increases in disposable electrosurgical pencil and ground pad sales. - Sales of endoscopy products increased to \$9.4 million in the three months ended March 31, 2002 from \$2.5 million in the same period a year ago, primarily as a result of the second Imagyn acquisition.
 Sales of the Imagyn product lines contributed approximately \$6.5 million in sales in the quarter ended March 31, 2002.
 Excluding the impact of the second Imagyn acquisition, endoscopy sales increased approximately 16.0%.
 In July 2001, concurrent with the second Imagyn acquisition, we created a separate sales force focused on selling endoscopy products.
 Previously, endoscopy products were sold through the electrosurgery sales force.
 We believe the continued strong sales growth we have experienced in the endoscopy product lines was enhanced by the focus provided by a separate, dedicated sales force.